GeekTrainer/learn-react/getting-started/1-jsx.md

 ### The build process

 Browsers do not natively support JSX.
 As a result, JavaScript and HTML must be generated from the JSX files to be rendered by a browser.
-There are numerous bundlers and other tools which can perform the necessary tasks, including Webpack, Parcel and Snowpack.
-We will use the tooling provided with React (which depends on Webpack) to generate the JavaScript and HTML.
-Fortunately, **no knowledge of Webpack is required.**
+There are numerous bundlers and other tools which can perform the necessary tasks, including [Webpack](https://webpack.js.org/), [Parcel](https://parceljs.org/), and [Snowpack](https://www.snowpack.dev/).
+We will use Snowpack as it does not require code or additional scripting.

 ## Components